Injured Mikel out of Stoke City clash versus Adomah’s Queens Park Rangers | Goal.com

 Injured Mikel out of Stoke City clash versus Adomah’s Queens Park Rangers

-Michael O'Neill’s men would be eyeing all maximum points against Mark Warburton’s team in their quest to push for a place in the Premier League.
+Michael O'Neill’s men will be eyeing all maximum points against Mark Warburton’s team in their quest to push for a place in the Premier League.

 The former Chelsea star has been out of action since November 28 when he suffered a calf injury in the Potters’ 0-0 draw at Sheffield Wednesday.